City riding guide

 For Concord bike routes, start with Northern Rail Trail Concord Segment, Merrimack River Greenway Trail, and Sewalls Falls Road Route.
 This guide highlights named corridors with route profiles, map links, and e-bike class notes in the route cards.

-Where to Ride E-Bikes in Concord, New Hampshire (Routes & Maps)
+Where to ride e-bikes in Concord, New Hampshire

-State trail-access baseline: Can you ride an e-bike on trails in New Hampshire?
 Class 1-2: Yes.
 Class 3: Local restrictions apply.
-In New Hampshire, Class 1 and Class 2 e-bikes are commonly allowed anywhere bicycles are allowed, including many mu...
+In New Hampshire, Class 1 and Class 2 e-bikes are commonly allowed anywhere bicycles are allowed, including man...

 Northern Rail Trail Concord Segment